zhassman/Portfolio/README.md

-## Project Archive
+## Portfolio

 ### Repository Overview
-Welcome to my project archive!
+Welcome to my portfolio / project archive!
 This is a home for some of the more interesting projects I have done.

 ### Featured Projects